gerritgr/GINA/README.md

 # Method
-GINA considers each snapshot (observation of all compnents) individually and tries to predict the observable state of each node, given the measurments of each adjacent node.
+GINA considers each snapshot (observation of all components) individually and tries to predict the observable state of each node, given the measurements of each adjacent node.
 GINA optimizes the interaction graph in order to maximize the accuracy of this prediction.

 ![alt text](gina.png "Gina")